 So what’s expected to be so different about the iPhone 8?
 Apple is rumoured to be pursuing a three model iPhone strategy, with devices in the 5.8 inch, 5 inch and 4.7 inch sizes.
 The key differentiator in models is rumoured to be the use of OLED displays for the first time, with most reports pegging the larger screened model to be the first iPhone to use OLED.

 OLED displays allow for a higher contrast ratio than traditional LCDs, albeit with lower brightness.
 That’s less of an issue for smartphone screens than it is televisions, although Apple is also reportedly interested in OLED simply because it may allow designer Sir Jony Ive the ability to produce an even thinner iPhone.
-The current rumours tilt towards Apple using a mix of LCD and OLEDs depending on the model of iPhone 8 a user buys.
+OLED would appear to be exclusive to the iPhone 8, with the 7s and 7s Plus models expected to launch with LCD displays instead.

 The other design factor being heavily mooted is that Apple might shift away from its all-metal designs and back to a glass-facing body on both sides, similar to that found on the older iPhone 4 generation handsets.
 It’s rumoured that it may adopt a curved display similar to that found in the Samsung Galaxy S8 and Samsung Galaxy S8+, and if the OLEDs are coming from Samsung, there would clearly be some expertise at developing such components in play.